Lesash13/openapi_java_microservice_app/README.md

 # Java Rest Microservice

 Simple example of rest microservice written on SpringBoot.
-Working with DB via Hibernate with the lep of flyway migration.
+Working with DB via Hibernate with flyway migration image.
 Includes mapstruct and dmn decision tables example.

 ### Built With